As we stated earlier, the

 DISTINCT as part of our

-SELECT query to only return disctinct, or unique, values.
+SELECT query to only return distinct, or unique, values.
 Try running the following query:

-Here we only get three rows back, since there are only three disinct values in our
+Here we only get three rows back, since there are only three distinct values in our

 DISTINCT can be useful when used in conjunction with SQL functions.
 Compare, for example, the results of the following two queries using the